jondkelley/eco_aprs_weather/README.md

 humidity_sensor=humidity3
 ```

-#### Custom APRS Status Message
+#### Custom Beacon Message

-The software doesn't send any status by default; only WX telemtry.
-A customized beacon message can be configured as follows:
+The software doesn't send any beacon text by default; only WX telemtry.
+Customized beacon text is configured as follows:

 ```
 [General]
-status_message=this is a weather station
+status_message=custom beacon message that directly follows WX telemtry in the APRS packet
 ```

 #### To confirm weather station telemtry is being recieved by the bridge